http4k/www/src/website/content/lts-support.md

 ## LTS Timeline

-We are commited to providing LTS support using a predictable timeline, which will be synchronized with the official JDK release and support cycle, but offset by a 3 month window.
-This means that new LTS versions will be released at least every 24 months, with the previous LTS version receiving updates for 24 months.
+When considering the timeline for the LTS offering, we have tried to strike a balance between a generous open source and the need for us to upgrade to later base JDK versions of in order to drive the ecosystem forward.
+We are also commited to providing support using a predictable timeline for our LTS customers, which will be synchronized with the official JDK release and support cycle of LTS versions, but offset by a 3 month window.
+To put that more visually, this is the timeline for current and future Java LTS releases:

-The current LTS timeline is as follows:
+{{< timeline data="Java" >}}

+Based on the above, the current plan is for http4k LTS versions to have the following open source and commercial support schedule:

+{{< timeline data="http4k LTS" >}}

+In the case of an intermediate major version upgrade between JDK versions, the previous major version will also immediate start a 24 month support window to ensure that customers have a smooth upgrade path.

+If you have any questions about the LTS programme, or long-term support requirements outside of the above schedule, please get in touch using the below contact link and we will endeavour to assist.